Corporate - Tax administrationLast reviewed - 03 March 2023

 There are special proceeding rules that must be applied if the Colombian Tax Authority defines that a taxpayer has incurred abusive practices.
 Such proceeding includes issuing an official requirement stating the reasons why the administration considers the taxpayer’s practice as abusive and it will only require at least summary/slight/hint evidence.
 The taxpayer will have a term of three months to reply to the assessment.
 If the argument is not satisfactory for the administration, another official statement must be issued where the Colombian Tax Authority explains the amendments that must be made to the taxpayer returns and which is, in the authorities opinion, the ‘real’ transaction.

 Section 616-1 of the Colombian Tax Code provides that taxpayers required to file and pay VAT and or excise tax are expected to use electronic invoices as of 1 January 2020 to support deductible expenses.
-A progressive regime for recognition of deductible expenses is established as follows:

 The Colombian Tax Authority is authorised to regulate the requirements regarding sales invoices and equivalent documents.
+Electronic e-invoicing system is applicable to payroll expenses and transaction with entities and individuals not obligated to issue e-invoicing in Colombia.